Create VMs with KVM on Oracle Linux

 The Cockpit Dashboard is displayed.

-Note: The console is not active within Cockpit as the vm-01 virtual machine was created using the --graphical none option with virt-install.
+Note: The console is inactive within Cockpit as we create the vm-01 virtual machine using the --graphical none option with virt-install.

 The virtual shell and Cockpit provide two different ways to create and interact with KVM virtual machines.
 With these basics, you can explore and further enhance your virtualization skillset.